dekoma4u/dekoma4u/README.md

 - 💬 Free free to ask me any question but basically coding related.
 - 📫 Reach me on Linkedln at [Linkedln](https://www.linkedin.com/in/dekoma4u/) or [Twitter](https://www.twitter.com/dekoma4u)
 - 😄 He/him
-- ⚡ Fun fact: football, table tennis, music \
+- ⚡ Fun fact: football, table tennis, music \\
 ![Github stats](https://github-readme-stats.vercel.app/api?username=dekoma4u)
-## !Click [GitHub Repository](https://github.com/dekoma4u?tab=repositories) to view my public repositories.
+## Click [GitHub Repository](https://github.com/dekoma4u?tab=repositories) to view my public repositories.
 >**I'm glad you visited.
 I hope you are kind with me for a journey of a thousand miles starts with a step👋**